 A home equity loan is a lump sum you receive upfront.
 Like a HELOC, it’s secured by the equity in your home.
 You’ll be locked into an interest rate and given a certain amount of time to pay it back.

-To qualify for a HELOC or home equity loan, you’ll need to have a stable income, a good credit score, a low debt-to-income ratio and at least 15 percent to 20 percent equity in your home.
+To qualify for a HELOC or home equity loan, you’ll need a stable income, a good credit score, a low debt-to-income ratio and at least 15 percent to 20 percent equity in your home.
 These loans also usually come with fees, so pay attention to the fine print.

 - Who it’s best for: Homeowners with stable income and not a lot of debt.